National Anti-Vivisection Society: Second Royal Commission on Vivisection

 In 1963, with animal experiments running into millions each year and a public deprived of information on the issue, the Government set up a ‘Departmental Committee on Experiments on Living Animals’ to consider the use of animals in research, and whether any changes in legislation were necessary.
 In 1965 the Littlewood Committee, as it was known, published 83 recommendations, and although none of the recommendations were designed to bring an end to animal experiments, no legislation was passed to put any of them into effect anyway.

 Throughout the 20th Century, the NAVS lobbied government and drafted various Bills against a seemingly unstoppable rise in animal experiments ‘reaching almost 6 million per year in the UK by the 1970s’.
 When the trade in monkeys for use in vaccine tests devastated India's population of rhesus macaques, NAVS representatives went to India and successfully lobbied for a ban on the export of these animals, which was introduced in 1978.

 In 1973, the NAVS, now based in Harley Street, London, sought a new strategy and founded the Lord Dowding Fund for Humane Research.
-The Fund was named after Lord Dowding, the Air Chief Marshal and Battle of Britain WW2 hero.
+The Fund was named after Hugh Dowding, the Air Chief Marshal and Battle of Britain Second World War hero.
 After the war, Lord Dowding became President of the NAVS and in the House of Lords made many impassioned speeches on animal experiments.
 His wife Lady Dowding was also an NAVS Council member (later becoming President after her husband's death).

 This new strategy was to make positive steps to replace the use of animals in research, and to show that animal research is not necessary for medical and scientific progress.
 The Lord Dowding Fund continues to be responsible for ground breaking medical and scientific research that does not involve animals.
 Tens of thousands of animals have been saved, through the introduction of techniques and technology funded by the Lord Dowding Fund for Humane Research.